Kaen147/School-Scheduling-System/DEPLOYMENT_GUIDE.md

-# 🚀 Deploy to Vercel - Complete Guide
+gi# 🚀 Deploy to Vercel - Complete Guide

 > Your School Scheduling System goes live!
 Access it from ANY device worldwide 🌍